-The U.S. guidelines echo the action and exposure limit values prescribed in the European Union (EU) directive established by the CEN.
+The U.S. guidelines echo the action and exposure limit values prescribed in the European Union directive established by the CEN.
 But with no enforceable standard in the U.S. to regulate tool makers, every manufacturer is free to define their tools’ vibration levels as they wish.
 Burdick thinks the industry would benefit if all manufacturers could agree on the same measurement protocols, such as those established by the ISO.

 When you shop for a power tool, it’s difficult to know which manufacturer makes the tool with the least amount of vibration acceleration.
 You won’t find these numbers printed on the box as they are in Europe.
-Burdick says instead buyers must look at marketing claims about how they reduce vibration and impact.
+Burdick says buyers must instead look at marketing claims about how they reduce vibration and impact.

 How manufacturers reduce vibration

-Atlas Copco has developed air cushions for the top and bottom of hammer piston strokes to reduce vibration, and they sell optional handles which are linked to the tool by means of springs that are adjusted to decrease the vibration impact to the operator’s hands and arms by as much as 75 percent when used properly.
-Elliott adds that his company sells their products in Europe so they follow ISO standards and EU directives in the U.S. too.
+Atlas Copco has developed air cushions for the top and bottom of hammer piston strokes to reduce vibration.
+It also sells optional handles that are linked to the tool by means of springs that are adjusted to decrease the vibration impact to the operator’s hands and arms by as much as 75% when used properly.
+The company sells its products in Europe, so it follows ISO standards and EU directives in the U.S., as well.

 Husqvarna sells breakers and crushers mounted on small track vehicles, allowing workers to stand away from the machine while operating a joystick controller.
-Their wall saws have remote controls too.
-Their walk-behind concrete saws and hand-held power cutter saws have less vibration because handles are isolated from the crankcases.
+Wall saws also have remote controls.
+Walk-behind concrete saws and hand-held power cutter saws generate less vibration because handles are isolated from the crankcases.

 The manufacturers of small hand tools such as angle grinders, reciprocating saws, hammer drills and chipping hammers also work to reduce vibration.
-Burdick says they do this by machining moving parts more precisely, introducing counter-weights to minimize impact on hands, improving overall performance and efficiency, and developing handles that are “de-coupled” from the tool.
+Burdick says they do this by machining moving parts more precisely, introducing counterweights to minimize impact on hands, improving overall performance and efficiency and developing handles that are “de-coupled” from the tool.
 Reducing tool size and weight also helps.
-Rempel’s laboratory is developing a bench top method for measuring handle vibration for hammer drills.
+Rempel’s laboratory is developing a benchtop method for measuring handle vibration for hammer drills.